digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 Identifier Delegation Key Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Identifier delegations work similar to namespace delegations, however a key is
+Identifier delegations work similarly to namespace delegations, however a key is
 only allowed to operate on a specific identity and not an entire namespace (cf.
 :ref:`Topology Transactions <topology_transactions>`).